This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 3rd disqualification or more: Student is required to sit out of SMC for one year.

-Please make an appointment with a counselor so we can help you identify strategies to keep you in good standing and avoid a potential disqualification from SMC.
+Please schedule an appointment with a counselor so we can help you identify strategies to keep you in good standing and avoid a potential disqualification from SMC.

 You may also want to make an appointment with a counselor to determine if withdrawing from a class will impact your academic status at SMC.
 Stopping your attendance in a class does not withdraw you from that class, and will often result in a grade of "F." Please remember that it is your responsibility to drop a class!